 Granted Türkiye, North Macedonia, Albania, Bosnia and Herzegovina, Montenegro, Serbia, Brazil, China, Costa Rica, Cuba, Turkmenistan, Belarus, Tajikistan, Kazakhstan, Azerbaijan, Kyrgyzstan, Armenia, Mexico, Peru, Philippines, Ukraine, Botswana, Gambia (the), Ghana, Kenya, Lesotho, Malawi, Mozambique, Namibia, Sierra Leone, Liberia, Rwanda, Sudan, Eswatini, Tanzania, United Republic of, Zambia, Zimbabwe, Benin, Cameroon, Burkina Faso, Chad, Guinea-Bissau, Comoros, Mali, Senegal, Congo, Guinea, Gabon, Niger, Equatorial Guinea, Mauritania, Togo, Côte d'Ivoire, Central African Republic, Colombia, Indonesia, Malaysia, Viet Nam, South Africa Belgium, Germany, France, Luxembourg, Netherlands, Switzerland, United Kingdom, Sweden, Italy, Austria, Liechtenstein, Greece, Spain, Denmark, Monaco, Portugal, Ireland, Finland, Cyprus, Bulgaria, Czechia, Estonia, Slovakia, Hungary, Poland, Iceland, Malta, Norway, San Marino, Croatia, Romania, Latvia, Lithuania, Slovenia, Australia, Canada, Chile, Russian Federation, Hong Kong, Israel, Japan, Korea, Republic of, New Zealand, Singapore, Taiwan, Province of China, United States of America, Bahrain, Kuwait, Qatar, Saudi Arabia, Oman, United Arab Emirates, Macao, Panama

-Filed Türkiye, North Macedonia, Albania, Serbia, Argentina, Costa Rica, Peru, Ukraine, India, Egypt, Thailand Belgium, Germany, France, Luxembourg, Netherlands, Switzerland, United Kingdom, Sweden, Italy, Austria, Liechtenstein, Greece, Spain, Denmark, Monaco, Portugal, Ireland, Finland, Cyprus, Bulgaria, Czechia, Estonia, Slovakia, Hungary, Poland, Iceland, Malta, Norway, San Marino, Croatia, Romania, Latvia, Lithuania, Slovenia, Japan, United States of America
+Filed Türkiye, North Macedonia, Albania, Serbia, Argentina, Costa Rica, Ukraine, India, Egypt, Thailand Belgium, Germany, France, Luxembourg, Netherlands, Switzerland, United Kingdom, Sweden, Italy, Austria, Liechtenstein, Greece, Spain, Denmark, Monaco, Portugal, Ireland, Finland, Cyprus, Bulgaria, Czechia, Estonia, Slovakia, Hungary, Poland, Iceland, Malta, Norway, San Marino, Croatia, Romania, Latvia, Lithuania, Slovenia, United States of America

-Not in force World Intellectual Property Organization (WIPO), North Macedonia, Albania, Bosnia and Herzegovina, Montenegro, Serbia, Argentina, Brazil, China, Moldova, Republic of, Uganda, Bolivia (Plurinational State of), Colombia, Ecuador, Malaysia, Paraguay, Pakistan, El Salvador, Venezuela (Bolivarian Republic of), Viet Nam, South Africa World Intellectual Property Organization (WIPO), Luxembourg, Denmark, Monaco, Finland, Bulgaria, Estonia, San Marino, Croatia, Romania, Latvia, Lithuania, Australia, Canada, Hong Kong, Japan, New Zealand, Singapore, United States of America, Uruguay, Bahamas
+Not in force World Intellectual Property Organization (WIPO), North Macedonia, Albania, Bosnia and Herzegovina, Montenegro, Serbia, Argentina, Brazil, China, Moldova, Republic of, Peru, Uganda, Bolivia (Plurinational State of), Colombia, Ecuador, Malaysia, Paraguay, Pakistan, El Salvador, Venezuela (Bolivarian Republic of), Viet Nam, South Africa World Intellectual Property Organization (WIPO), Luxembourg, Denmark, Monaco, Finland, Cyprus, Bulgaria, Estonia, Malta, San Marino, Croatia, Romania, Latvia, Lithuania, Australia, Canada, Hong Kong, Japan, New Zealand, Singapore, United States of America, Uruguay, Bahamas

 MPP Licence(s)